rwynn/monstache-site/src/config.md

 int (default 1)

-When elasticsearch-max-seconds is given a bulk index request to elasticsearch will be forced when a request has not been made in the given number of seconds.
+When elasticsearch-max-seconds is given a bulk index request to Elasticsearch will be forced when a request has not been made in the given number of seconds.
 The default value is automatically increased to `5` when direct read namespaces are detected.
 This is to ensure that flushes do not happen too often in this case which would cut performance.